 How many ghost towns in Iowa are there?

 There most certainly are!
 Iowa isn’t exactly a place where most folks would immediately imagine old western ghost towns, but believe it or not, we’ve got plenty.
-As of the time of this writing, there are nearly 30 known ghost towns in the state of Iowa.
+As of the time of this writing, there are nearly 30 known ghost towns in Iowa.
 Some of them include places like Herring, Doris, Dudley, Buchanan, Littleport, White Pigeon, and even a little place once known as Unique.
 They’re all unique in their own ways, and the history of each town is worth learning.
 Hoping for another ghostly road trip through Iowa?
-Let this article provide you with some inspiration.
+Embark upon this creepy road trip in IA if you dare.

 What kind of abandoned places in Iowa are there?